kyma-project/control-plane/docs/kyma-environment-broker/08-05-orchestrate-kyma-upgrade.md

 To change the behaviour of the orchestration you can specify a strategy in the request body.

-For now we support only the **Parallel** type of strategy with two types of schedule:
+For now we support only the **Parallel** strategy with two types of schedule:

 - Immediate - schedules the upgrade operations instantly
-- MaintenanceWindow - schedules the upgrade operations in the time windows specified for each runtime
+- MaintenanceWindow - schedules the upgrade operations respecting the maintenance time windows specified for given runtime

-You can also configure how many upgrade operations can be executed in parallel to accelerate the process by specifying the **parallel** object in the request body with field **workers** set to number of the desired concurrent executions of the upgrade operations.
+You can also configure how many upgrade operations can be executed in parallel to accelerate the process.
+Specify the **parallel** object in the request body with **workers** field set to the number of concurrent executions for the upgrade operations.

 The example strategy objects looks as follows: